mojaloop/documentation/docs/technical/technical/deployment-guide/iac-deployment-guide.md

 Set up the `AWS_ACCESS_KEY_ID` variable.
 Each environment must have this information.

-1. In GitLab, go to **Settings > CI/CD > Variables** (bottom left corner), and create a new variable.
+1. In GitLab, go to **Settings > CI/CD > Variables** (bottom left corner), and create a new variable (click **Add variable**). <!-- EDITORIAL COMMENT: Mention where exactly.
+Is this the Switch environment or the bootstrap?
+The Switch environment. -->

    ![CI/CD variables in GitLab](assets/diagrams/iacDeployment/009_gitlab_settings_cicd_variables.png)

 1. Set up the variable as follows:
    - Key: `AWS_ACCESS_KEY_ID`
    - Value: The AWS access key ID of the Amazon account where you want to deploy the Switch.
-You can obtain this value from the AWS console. <!-- EDITORIAL COMMENT: Mention where exactly.
-Is this under AWS Profile > Security credentials > Access keys?
-Is this the identifier of that key? -->
+You can obtain this value from the AWS console, you will find it under your AWS profile > Security credentials > Access keys.
+You set up the corresponding key in section [Configure AWS credentials](#configure-aws-credentials) when you deployed the Control Center.
    - Type: Variable
    - Protected: Yes
    - Masked: Yes